Brianland

 Tonight you’re going to see more film footage of Neal Cassady than you’ve ever seen in your life.

-There’s actually more live footage of Neal synched to his audio in the Prankster version — “North To Madhattan” — including a couple more mins from the NY party with Jack.
+There’s actually even more live footage of Neal synched to his audio in the Prankster version — “North To Madhattan” — including a couple more mins from the NY party with Jack.

 Three Keseys on the Bus — Ken, his brother Chuck and his musician cousin Dale.